 Their sister, Sofie, married Mark Count Johan of Brandenburg, the founder of Berlin.
 In 1247 she undertook the task of mediating between her brothers and therefore in the winter of 1247 traveled from Brandenburg to Denmark despite the fact that she was pregnant at this time.
 The journey was the cause of premature birth, which caused her death.
 She and the newborn child are buried in Flensburg.

-12. The Death and Burial of Valdemar the Victorious
+14. Death and burial of Valdemar the Victorious

 Valdemar the Victorious died on Thursday, March 28, 1241 in Vordingborg.
 The king's sons, the country's bishops and many great men were present.